SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis

 \subsection{\aspectLg Usage}

 \aspectLg enables developers to define how to process source code information during one or more SCFG traversal(s), using a static aspect definition.
 To write a static aspect definition, one starts by writing a sequence of traversal definitions, depending on the steps developers have in mind to analyze the source code.
-Each traversal definition must comprise, in any order, \begin{inparaenum}[(a)] \item the declaration of the static aspects used during the traversal; \item the \aspectPointcut{} constructs used to update the static aspect values during the traversal; \item (optional) utility functions used in the \aspectPointcut{} constructs (and defined separately, for the sake of modularity); \item (when relevant) triggers depending on static aspect values, which generate alarms to be reported at the end of the traversals. \end{inparaenum} The choice of these elements depends on the procedure of interest.
-For instance, in the context of a procedure processing sensitive information, one may consider writing a static aspect definition that tracks variables tainted by sensitive sources and triggers an alarm when a tainted variable is used in a sink.
+Each traversal definition must comprise, in any order, \begin{inparaenum}[(a)] \item the declaration of the static aspects used during the traversal; \item the \aspectPointcut{} constructs used to update the static aspect values during the traversal; \item (optional) utility functions used in the \aspectPointcut{} constructs (and defined separately, for the sake of modularity); \item (when relevant) triggers depending on static aspect values, which generate alarms to be reported at the end of the traversals. \end{inparaenum}